Best Optometry Business Apps for a Highly Productive Staff

 7. LinkedIn Recruiter or Proven

 LinkedIn Recruiter is a tool that helps companies and recruiters find the best talent on LinkedIn.
 At an optometry practice, you will be able to contact eligible candidates from a qualified pool.
 All you need is a personal LinkedIn account to use LinkedIn Recruiter.
-Then, you’ll have access to LinkedIn’s entire network of candidates—more than 575 million registered members and more than 260 million monthly active users.
+Then, you’ll have access to LinkedIn’s entire network of candidates—more than 690 million registered members.

 Proven is a hiring tool and content hub for small businesses, providing tools that allow users to message, sort, evaluate, and onboard job applicants.
 Proven helps you find the right candidates in a short amount of time.